inrialearninglab/ai4t/docs/1-Mooc/general-presentation/0-3-context-of-the-experimentation/0-3-1-Context-of-the-experimentation.en.md

 In addition, this follow-up is never carried out in order to evaluate participants but is used for the experimentation and research purposes of this current experimentation only.

-This experimentation is conducted during the large-scale experimentation phase of the AI4T project from November 2022 to March 2023.
+This experiment was carried out during the large-scale testing phase of the AI4T project (autumn 2022 / spring 2023).